5K Training Explained : What Is Zone 5 / VO2 Max?

 Why Elite Runners Train in Zone 5

-• Higher VO2 max = more oxygen delivered to working muscles
+• Higher VO2 max: Increases the amount of oxygen delivered to working muscles at top speeds.

 FAQs: Zone 5 for 5K Runners